HCS Aurora (1809)

-HCS Aurora, the Honourable East India Company's Ship Aurora, was a sloop-of-war launched at Bombay for the Bombay Marine, the naval arm of the British East India Company (EIC), to protect the trade in the Indian Ocean from pirates.
-The French captured her in late September 1810, only to have the British recapture her in early December.
-She returned to the service of the Bombay Marine, assisting the British Government and the Royal Navy in various campaigns in the East Indies and the Persian Gulf.
-She was still listed on the rolls of the Bombay Marine on 1 January 1828.
+HCS Aurora was a 14-gun sloop-of-war of the Bombay Marine launched in 1809 at the Bombay Dockyard.
+Intended to protect East India Company (EIC) trade routes in the Indian Ocean from piracy, the French Imperial Navy captured Aurora in the action of 13 September 1810, only to have the British recapture her in early December of that year.
+Aurora returned to the service of the Bombay Marine, assisting the British military in various campaigns in the East Indies and Persian Gulf.
+The last mention of Aurora in EIC records was 1828, when she was listed on the rolls of the Bombay Marine on 1 January of that year.

 Career

 Aurora went into active service shortly after she was launched.
 Under the command of Lieutenant Conyers, she participated the Persian Gulf campaign of 1809.
-The Royal Navy and the EIC sent a large force to the Persian Gulf to force the Al Qasimi (or Joasmi) to cease their raids on British ships, particularly on the Persian and Arab coasts of the Straits of Hormuz.
-The operation's success was limited as British were unable to suppress permanently the strong fleets of the Al Qasimi of Ras Al Khaimah and Sharjah.
+The Royal Navy and the EIC sent a large force to the Persian Gulf to force the Qawasim - a tribal confederation at war with Britain's ally, Oman - to cease their attacks on local shipping, particularly on the Persian and Arab coasts of the Straits of Hormuz.
+The operation's success was limited as British were unable to permanently suppress the strong fleets of the Qawasim of Ras Al Khaimah and Sharjah, choosing not to press their landing at Ras Al Khaimah for fear of reinforcements arriving from the interior.
+As Commodore Wainwright, who led the expedition, commented: "We had to deal with an enemy on whom we had not set sufficient value."
+Aurora would return to Ras Al Khaimah in 1819.